thiagocapuano/waves-documentation/en/waves-client/frequently-asked-questions-faq/waves-dex/asset-id.md

 Important to know here is that names are not unique to prevent name squatting but the identifier, also called asset ID, is unique.
 Whenever you are looking for a token, search and confirm it is the right one by checking the asset ID.

-Search by ticker symbol is available only for qulified assets.
+Search by ticker symbol is available only for **QALIFIED** assets.
 For more information, please check the official [steps for verification](https://bettertokens.org/application-progress.html).

 To start trading with any assets, please use asset name or ID of the required Asset.